 The typical pattern starts at the hairline; it gradually recedes to form an "M" shape and the remaining hair may become finer and shorter.
 The hair at the crown also begins to thin, and then eventually the top of the hairline meets the thinned crown, leaving a horseshoe pattern of hair around the sides of the head.

 There are many different types of baldness.
 For some it can be quite sudden; you could notice a lot of hair falling out when you bath or shower, excessive hair left on your hair brush, or falling out on your clothes, or the appearance of bald patches.
 Diagnosing hair loss is usually determined by looking at the pattern of hair on the head.
-Some forms of hair loss could be symptomatic of a more serious disorder, which is why it is advisable to speak to a medical professional and get a full hair loss diagnosis, either in person or by contacting our doctor online.
+Some forms of hair loss could be symptomatic of a more serious disorder, which is why it is advisable to speak to a medical professional and get a full hair loss diagnosis, either in person or by contacting our partner doctor online.

 Alopecia is the medical name given to hair loss from any part of the body.
 It does not refer to one kind of hair loss, but rather several different types, caused by different factors.
 Anybody can suffer from alopecia, at any age, regardless of gender.